Qivicon

-Qivicon is an alliance of companies from different industries that was founded in 2011 by Deutsche Telekom.
-The companies are collaborating on a cross-vendor, wireless-based home automation solution that has been available in the German market since the fall of 2013.
-It includes products in the areas of energy, security, and comfort.
+Qivicon is a cross-vendor wireless home automation alliance that allows connections to products in the areas of energy, security, and comfort.
 It connects and combines controllable devices made by different manufacturers such as motion detectors, smoke detectors, water detectors, wireless adapters for power outlets, door and window contact, temperature and humidity sensors, wireless switches, carbon monoxide sensors, thermostats, cameras, household appliances (e. g. washing machines, dryers, coffee machines), weather stations, sound systems, and lighting controls.

+It was founded in 2011 by Deutsche Telekom and forms part of its home automation project.
+The companies in the alliance collaborate on cross-vendor wireless home automation and Internet of things (IoT) systems that have been available in the German market since the fall of 2013.

-Qivicon has stated that it would like to take the "Smart Home" further forward around the world.
-The alliance uses Smart Home optimized wireless protocols to make solutions easy to install in any home without needing to lay cables.
-The technical platform is international and open for companies of all sizes and in all industries.
+Qivicon was started in Germany and the alliance has stated that it would like to expand "Smart Home" worldwide.
+The alliance uses Smart Home optimized wireless protocols to try and make solutions easy to install in any home without needing to lay cables.
+The technical platform is open for companies of all sizes and in all industries worldwide.
+In 2016 Deutsche Telekom integrated the Amazon Alexa into the Qivicon smart home platform.